South Carolina vs. Iowa Predictions & Picks - Women's NCAA Tournament Final Four

 South Carolina Schedule Analysis

-- When the Gamecocks beat the Stanford Cardinal (No. 5 in the AP's Top 25) on November 20 by a score of 76-71, it was their best victory of the season thus far.
+- The Gamecocks' best win this season came in a 76-71 victory against the No. 5 Stanford Cardinal on November 20.

-- The Gamecocks have 17 wins versus Quadrant 1 opponents, the most in the nation.
+- The Gamecocks have the most Quadrant 1 wins in the country (17).

-- The Gamecocks have tied for the 47th-most Quadrant 3 victories in the nation (seven).
+- The Gamecocks have seven wins against Quadrant 3 teams, tied for the 47th-most in Division 1.

 South Carolina 2022-23 Best Wins